cimed-dsp/template_image-analysis/README.md

 ## Cleanup

 After the tutorial and any project extensions requiring Google Cloud are complete, users will need to delete their Google Cloud projects to halt recurring costs.
-**TODO: more detail needed about how to handle this**
+In the Cloud Console, go to `Manage resources` page, find the project you want to delete, click `Delete`, and type the project ID to `Shut down` the project.